Midaaswi Ozaawikosimaanensan Kitiganing (Ten Little Pumpkins in the Field)

 There are four, there are three, there are two little pumpkins,

-There is one little pumpkins in the field.
+There is one little pumpkin in the field.